auwliya/sorting-algorithms/README.md

 # sorting-algorithms
 In this project we are making several sorting algorithms in python.
-We are going to attempt to make a bubble sort, selection sort and bogo sort.
+We are going to attempt to make a bubble sort, selection sort, insertion sort and bogo sort.